Eyesore123/Eyesore123/README.md

 - I'm not a fan of coding but I like tinkering.
 - 🌱 Currently I'm learning React.js, Vue.js and Next.js.
 For some reason I do almost everything with JavaScript.
 But I use PHP for backend.
 - Also I'm tinkering with AI tools and exploring the new possibilities offered by most recent tools, such as ChatGPT and Deepseek (large language models).
   I want to start my own software business one day.
-But now I'm fully focusing on my own personal projects.
+But now I'm fully focusing on my personal projects.
 I'll try to make new projects consistently and add them here.
 I have so many great ideas about what I want to do.
 - I'm a sports management professional and have been previously working in the municipal sector.
 Coding is mainly a hobby.
 - 💞️ I’m not looking to do any collabs at the moment, but you're free to send me feedback after taking a look at my projects.
 More projects coming soon.
 Thanks.
 - I use course material from different courses in most of my projects.
 I like adding new features and trying to make course projects a little better.
 I have some original projects that I made from scratch including: recipe app, portfolio website and philosopher quiz.
 I have also made a couple of simple websites for business use.